 The ability for the PSE to query the PD in order to determine the power requirements of that PD is called classification.
 The interrogation and power classification function is intended to establish mutual identification and is intended for use with advanced features such as power management.

+Mutual identification is the mechanism that allows a Type 2, Type 3, or Type 4 PD to differentiate between Type 1, Type 2, Type3, and Type4 PSEs.
+Additionally, mutual identification allows a Type 2, Type 3, or Type 4 PSE to differentiate between Type 1, Type 2, Type 3, and Type 4 PDs.
 PDs or PSEs that do not implement classification will not be able to complete mutual identification and can only perform as Type 1 devices.

 There are two forms of classification: Physical Layer classification and Data Link Layer classification.

 Physical Layer classification occurs before a PSE supplies power to a PD when the PSE asserts a voltage onto the PI and the PD responds with a current representing a limited number of power classifications.
 Based on the response of the PD, the minimum power level at the output of the PSE is PClass as shown in Equation (33–3).
-Physical Layer classification encompasses two methods, known as 1-Event Physical Layer classification (see 33.2.6.1) and 2-Event Physical Layer classification (see 33.2.6.2).
+Physical Layer classification encompasses two methods, known as 1-Event Physical Layer classification (see 33.2.6.1) and Multiple-Event Physical Layer classification (see 33.2.6.2).

 The minimum power output by the PSE for a particular PD class is defined by Equation (33–3).
 Alternatively, PSE implementations may use VPSE = VPort_PSE min and RChan = RCh max to arrive at over- margined values as shown in Table 33–7.